rust-ethereum/evm/fuzzer/README.md

 `./target/debug/evm_fuzz hfuzz_workspace/evm_fuzz/input/<file>`

 # Notes
-Because this fuzzer does not implemented any gasometer, honggfuzz will report some timeouts.
+Because this fuzzer does not implement any gasometer, honggfuzz will report some timeouts.
 A reasonable approach to improve the perfomance would be to extend this fuzzer with a gasometer.